 We suffered through the remaining minutes in the sledge by making up a song about wriggling your toes and alternatively arching your feet back and forth, to get the movement going.

-In hindsight, I’m not sure a late night adventure in the cold is a good idea with kids under 12, although there were at least 10 kids between 1 and 11 on the trip with us.
+In hindsight, I’m not sure a late night adventure in the cold is a good idea with kids under 12, although there were at least 10 kids aged between 1 year, and 11 years old on the trip with us.